eosrio/eos_zmq_plugin/README.md

 Both socket types are disabled by default, you need to explicitly enable them

-#### PUB/SUB

-* `zmq-enable-pub-socket = true/false` --  enables sending messages on pub/sub pattern (non-blocking)
-	- In the case multiple subscribers are connected all messages will be sent to all subscribers

-* `zmq-publisher-bind = ENDPOINT`
-	- specifies the PUSH socket binding endpoint.
-	- Default value: `tcp://127.0.0.1:5557`.

 #### PUSH/PULL

 * `zmq-enable-push-socket = true/false` -- enables sending messages on push/pull pattern (blocking)